meisserecon/corona/readme.md

 # Allowing Variation in the Infection Rate

 All of this looks much better with a small adjustment to make it more realistic.
 In reality, not everyone spreads the virus equally fast.
 Some people stay at home all day while others permanently meet people and shake hands.
 Usually, social networks follow some kind of powerlaw distribution: some people have lots of contacts, and most people have fewer than average contacts.
-I will make a very soft assumption and instead of say that 20% of the people are responsible for 80% of all contacts (as the pareto principle would say), I’ll simulate a scenario in which 33% of all hosts are responsible for 66% of all contacts.
+I will make a very soft assumption and instead of say that 20% of the people are responsible for 80% of all contacts (as the pareto principle would say), Iâ€™ll simulate a scenario in which 33% of all hosts are responsible for 66% of all contacts.
 In scale-free networks, this is applied recursively.
 This leads to having a minority of super-spreaders who are very social and have lots of contacts with others.
 These super-spreaders will spread the virus very fast, but also most likely be among the first to get it.
 Simulating this with the same R0=3.0, we get a slightly different picture (the lighter colors are the new data with the implicit power-law network):

 ![alt_text](images/comparison-1.png "Model comparison")